 Latterly, her ‘interior world’, as you so insightfully described it, was indeed where she escaped; where she lived the life she chose and where her real ‘self’ was protected.
 Her way was always to avoid confrontation; to disengage and slip away, both physically and emotionally, from a situation in which she felt increasingly vulnerable.
 It may be imagined how she was affected by the forcefulness, the verbal and endless written tirades — these born of the frustration engendered by her evasion of Jim Perrin’s attempts to control her.
 She would close down, almost, in her passive resistance.
 We witnessed this, and are saddened by the fact that it was during the last year of her life that she was made so unhappy.
 We believe that a world of false memory has been devised around the relationship with our sister, and she is no longer able to refute the verbose imaginings and shameless, it could even be thought cynical, exploitation (is it not said that ‘sex sells’?)

-Although we may not be qualified to criticise the style, we can certainly confirm that the book, insofar as it relates to Jac, is predominantly the work of a fevered imagination.
+Although we may not be qualified to criticise the style, we can certainly confirm that West, insofar as it relates to Jac, is predominantly the work of a fevered imagination.
 The undoubted ability of the author as a ‘fiction writer’ is much in evidence.
-When an article was published in a leading newspaper only weeks after our sister’s death in which there were also many ‘inaccuracies’, we wrote to the paper to express our concern.
-They refused to print our letter; however one of their team replied to us on 18/08/05 saying ‘he can’t be allowed to get away with it’.
+When an article was published in a leading newspaper within weeks of our sister’s death in which there were also many ‘inaccuracies’, we wrote to the paper to express our concern.
+They (actually Roger Alton, the editor, whom we had not realised was Jim Perrin’s friend) refused to print our letter of rebuttal; however one of their team replied to us on 18/08/05 saying ‘he can’t be allowed to get away with it’.